casys-utokyo/fadec/README.md

     ```

     - Outputs will be stored in `./dev/vivado/dvmvs`.
+    - Bitstream files will be stored in `./dev/vivado/design_1`.
     - Note: It will take some hours to finish.
 - The design image is shown in the figure below.